m2kelly/triocontext/README.rst

 Installation
 ^^^^^^^^^^^^

-For the Jupyter notebooks you need to have Python plus some other the packages.
+To execute the Jupyter notebooks, you need to have Python installed, plus some additional packages.
 If you are using conda, you can use the same environment as we used by generating the environment from the ``env.yml`` file: